profezzorn/SoundFonts/RgueCmdr/ReadMe.txt

 Smoothswing sound font for ProffieOS by Thexter.

 Modifications by Brian Conner 2022:
-Any additional sounds sourced from creative-commons licensed freesound.org.
+Sounds for lock.wav sourced from creative-commons licensed freesound.org.
 See license.txt for more details..

 This ReadMe.txt added.